You Got This!

 As much as we would love for it to be true, you can’t just snap your fingers and be back to ‘normal.’
 Working through mental health struggles can be a process, and it’s important to be kind to yourself.
 Take things day by day, or even minute by minute, if you need to.
 Breaking complex feelings, emotions, or thoughts into smaller pieces can be a very helpful way to manage your struggles.
 Try not to compare yourself to others or feel down if one method of coping doesn’t work for you.
 Remember that you are an individual, and your needs will differ from the needs of others.
 Take your time and show yourself love and patience.

 Life can be tough, but we’re here to help.
-If you have recently gone through an unexpected change in your life and are struggling with coping, don’t hesitate to contact us at The Collective.
+If you have recently gone through an unexpected change in your life and are struggling with coping, don’t hesitate to contact us at Sol Mental Health.
 Our mental health experts are here to help you find the peace and happiness you deserve.